guangbochen/gogo/README.md

 *   Editorconfig(coding style formatting) .editorconfig

-<p>The project is still under development stage, so the project structure or configurations may change upon the analysis from development experiences and mistakes that we have learned.</p>
+<small>The project is still under development, so its structure and configurations may change upon the development experiences and mistakes that we have learned.</small>